-The custodian shall safekeep fund assets and execute the Fund Management Company's instructions in the respect of the Fund.
-The custodian shall ensure that the Fund Management Company's instructions, including subscriptions and redemptions of fund units and calculation of the NAV, comply with regulations and the Fund rules.
+The custodian shall safekeep funds assets and execute the Fund management company's instructions in the respect of the funds.
+The custodian shall ensure that the Fund management company's instructions, including subscriptions and redemptions of fund units and calculation of the NAV, comply with regulations and the Fund rules.
 The custodian should act independently of the Fund Management Company and solely in the interest of the unitholders.